biemond/biemond-orawls-vagrant/puppet/modules/orawls/README.markdown

         adapter_entry_value:       'jdbc/hrDS'

-### orawls::utils::fmwcluster
+###fmwcluster
-convert existing cluster to a osb or soa suite cluster (BPM is optional) and also convert BAM to a BAM cluster
+__orawls::utils::fmwcluster__ convert existing cluster to a osb or soa suite cluster (BPM is optional) and also convert BAM to a BAM cluster
 see this for an example https://github.com/biemond/biemond-orawls-vagrant-solaris-soa
 you need to create a osb, soa or bam cluster with some managed servers first for the osb or soa suite managed servers make sure to set the coherence arguments parameters